 - Information we obtain from other third parties.

 We may receive personal information about you from third-party sources.
 For example, a business partner may share your contact information with us if you have expressed interest in learning specifically about our products or services, or the types of products or services we offer.
 We may obtain your personal information from other third parties, such as marketing partners, publicly-available sources and data providers.

 - Cookies and other information collected by automated means

 Users of the Service may have the opportunity to refer friends or other contacts to us.
 If you are an existing user, you may only submit a referral if you have permission to provide the referral’s contact information to us so that we may contact them.

-To display advertisements.
+- To display advertisements.
 We work with advertising partners to display advertisements on the Service or elsewhere online.
-These advertisements are delivered by our advertising partners and may be targeted based on your use of the Service or your activity elsewhere online.
+These advertisements are delivered by our advertising partners and may be targeted based on your use of the Service or your activity elsewhere online (including your digital behavior and past browsing activities) and may be based on the Advertising information collected by us or our advertising partners (such as your age, gender, location or device).
 To learn more about your choices in connection with advertisements, please see the section below titled “Targeted online advertising.”